I love a good inspirational quote. There is just something about them that can motivate you.

-You have to budget in a way that works for you.
+You have to budget in a way that works for you by setting up your own personal Root Budgeting System.
 Your budget will look different than mine and be managed differently than mine because you are different than me.

 To take action on using money as a tool, learn how to use your tool (your money) effectively for you.

-Then, combine what you’ve learned about different budgeting methods with what you’ve learned about yourself into one dynamite budget that will skyrocket you and your goals.
+Then, combine what you’ve learned into one dynamite budget that will skyrocket you toward your goals.

-This puts you in complete control over your financial vehicle.
+This puts you in complete control over your financial vehicle and allows you to reach true financial freedom.
 You can drive as fast as is right for you or make any stops on your personal journey that you need to make.